 My identity was as much a mystery as where I was or how I got here.
 A deep buzzing sounded, vibrating through my bones.
 Even breathing made me dizzy in the thin air.
 Small rocks pressed into my back, but otherwise, the ground was somewhat soft, like sand or powder.
 I tried to sit up,Continue reading “Identity”

 *”Snowdrifts and Echoes” was written in response to a Reedsy.com prompt: “Write about two people going sledding for the first time in many years.”
 Authors note: As a writing exercise, I tried incorporating all five Reedsy Prompts for the week.
-My other inspiration was memories.
-Sometimes they are like echoes, and other times they buildContinue reading “Snowdrifts and Echoes”
+Snowdrifts and Echoes There is something about the snow here.
+It may come down softlyContinue reading “Snowdrifts and Echoes”

 With the days still short and uncertainty rampant, sometimes we all need a little light in the dark.
 And all light begins with a spark.
 Although the holidays are over, I hope these stories will brighten your day and provide sparks of inspiration.
 Light in the Dark The first of these is my short story,Continue reading “Light in the Dark”